zyphlar/influxdb.org/source/docs/v0.9/query_language/querying_data.md

 ### Filling intervals with no data

-By default, `GROUP BY` intervals that have no data will use `null` as the value, default, though any numerical value, including negative values, are valid values for `fill`.
+By default, `GROUP BY` intervals that have no data will use `null` as the value, by default, though any numerical value, including negative values, are valid values for `fill`.
 For example, each of the following queries is valid:

 ```sql
 SELECT COUNT(type) FROM events